vinkla/instagram/README.md

 ## Usage

 First you need to create a new `Vinkla\Instagram\Instagram` instance and add your access token.
-If you don't want to create a Instagram API application you can use [Pixel Union's access token generator](http://instagram.pixelunion.net) for Instagram.
+If you don't want to create a custom Instagram API application you can use [Pixel Union's access token generator](http://instagram.pixelunion.net) for Instagram.

 ```php
 use Vinkla\Instagram\Instagram;